 Aircon Regas: What You Need To Know

-Ask yourself this, when was the last time you organised an aircon regas for your home’s cooling systems?
+Ask yourself this.
+When was the last time you organised an aircon regas for your home’s air conditioning system?
 Don’t be ashamed if you never have arranged one.

 What is an Aircon Regas?

 Firstly, what exactly is involved in an air conditioning regas?
-It sounds simple enough but is also a pretty ambiguous term.
+It sounds simple enough but may also be a pretty ambiguous term.

-An experienced air conditioner technician will also investigate any leaks during the job and provide an appropriate repair.
-Throughout the whole visit, they will run tests to ensure there are no lingering issues.
+The technician will also investigate and conduct a gas leak test during the job and provide an appropriate repair.
+Throughout the whole visit, they will run tests on the pipe connections to make sure there are no lingering issues.

 Signs of a Refrigerant Leak

-- Warm air coming out of the air con when it should be cold
+- Warm air coming out of the air con instead of cold air

 - Hissing or bubbling from the external copper pipes